LOLL660/SMART_PESTISIDE_SPRINKEL_SYSTEM/README.md

 our team include 6 member which are also the collaboraters on this repo

-hats of to our team for their hard work :-
+hats off to our team for their hard work :-
       VEDANT GUPTA (THE SMILEY FACE)
       ISHA AGARWAL (THE BOSS)
       PAYAL (THE DON)